nstonall/ADexam19/README.md

 # ADexam19
 My exam is monday 8:00.
-I will stop updating this repository sunday evening.
+I will not update this repository any further.

 ### Done
 * Divide and Conquer
 * Dynamic Programming
 * Amortized Analysis
+* Greedy Algorithms (this is okay-ish)

 ### In Progress
-* Greedy Algorithms

 ### To do
 * Fib Heaps